The Clinton/Comey/Mueller Collusion to Take Down Trump

 Democrats are gleefully hoping that felony charges will emerge from the aforementioned case against Cohen filed by the U.S. attorney in New York.
 Charges can be filed if undisclosed payments constitute a campaign contribution, even though a candidate may donate unlimited funds to his or her own campaign.
 The donations would have had to be disclosed both as revenue, and how those funds were expensed.

-Harvard Law Professor Alan Dershowitz, a noted Democrat, offered this observation about the payoffs:
+Harvard Law Professor Alan Dershowitz, a noted Democrat who supported Clinton, offered this observation about the payoffs:

 Dershowitz concluded, “We need a single standard.
 If you would not go after Bill Clinton, don’t go after Donald Trump.
 If you are going after Donald Trump, then you have to go after Hillary Clinton. … This is such a danger to the constitutional system that I would hope that true civil libertarians would rebel against it, as I am.”